exatasoftware/ec2-actions/README.md

 # How to use it?

-Please set the Instance ID that you want to stop in the environment variable.
+Please set the Instance ID that you want to start in the environment variable.

 ex)　i-XXXXXXXXXXXX